openenergymonitor/emonhub/README.md

 ## emonHub (emon-pi variant)

-Emonhub is typically used in the OpenEnergyMonitor system to read data received over serial from either the EmonPi board or the RFM12/69Pi adapter board then forward the data to emonCMS in a decoded ready-to-use form - based on the configuration in [emonhub.conf](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md)
+Emonhub is used in the OpenEnergyMonitor system to read data received over serial from either the EmonPi board or the RFM12/69Pi adapter board then forward the data to emonCMS in a decoded ready-to-use form - based on the configuration in [emonhub.conf](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md)

 More generally: Emonhub consists of a series of interfacers that can read/subscribe or send/publish data to and from a multitude of services.
 EmonHub supports decoding data from: